andreafabrizi/DNSProxy/README.md

 - ability to set specific headers according to cache requirements i.e. translate HTTP cache Validity into DNS TTL value

-To wrap-up -in order to start resolving "anonymous DNS" over HTTP- all you need is:
+To KISS, in order to start resolving "anonymous DNS" over HTTP- all you need is:
-- the C software, available as source or compiled (dnsp-h2 and dnsp)
+- the C software, available as source or compiled **(dnsp-h2 and dnsp)**
-- a PHP-server hosting the *nslookup-doh.php* resolver script (only for legacy dnsp)
+- a PHP-server hosting the *nslookup-doh.php* resolver script **(only by dnsp)**

 ## Caching answers

+DNSProxy is capable of leveraging cache on very different locations:
-DNS cache is populated on disk out of HTTP answers from the remote webservice.
+- a first layer of DNS cache is populated on disk as a result of raw answer dump, obtained from the remote webservice.
+Note: this binary content can be reused both from a DNS and a secondary HTTP DoH server.
+Call it "raw packet".
-DNS cache is also managed by DoH resolver's.
-DNS cache can be fed into HTTPS-capable proxy (i.e. charles)
+- a second layer of DoH cache can be demanded to an HTTPS-capable proxy (i.e.
+  _charles proxy_).
+Can be referred as "volountary cache" adhering to standards.
+- a third layer of DNS cache is considered to be managed by DoH resolver's for example via implementation of CDN, Anycast, ISP caching.
+This this one can be referred to as "cache in the network".

+NB: Some parts of this "network-distributed cache" might be held on CDN for transient period.
+An intermediate cache layer is often present nowadays unless forbidden via headers or TTL manipulation.

 Tested on CloudFlare, Google Cloud Platform, NGINX, Apache, SQUID, polipo, REDIS